-The FY 2010 Annual Report noted two concerns regarding the disclosure of taxpayer information to the whistleblower as part of an award determination.
+Since FY 2010, these Annual Reports have noted two concerns regarding the disclosure of taxpayer information to the whistleblower as part of an award determination.
 First, current law does not provide an effective sanction if the whistleblower discloses taxpayer information in violation of the confidentiality agreement and section 6103(h).
 Second, the whistleblower may, against the wishes of the taxpayer, disclose the identity of the taxpayer in a Tax Court or other judicial proceeding.
-The taxpayer is not a party to any dispute between the IRS and a whistleblower over eligibility for or the amount of an award under section 7623, but in the past both pleadings and court decisions in these cases routinely included details about the taxpayer.
-This second concern was addressed in a revision to Tax Court rules, which now require that taxpayer information be masked in documents filed with the Court.
+The taxpayer is not a party to any dispute between the IRS and a whistleblower over eligibility for or the amount of, an award under section 7623, but in the past, both pleadings and court decisions in these cases routinely included details about the taxpayer.
+This second concern was addressed in a revision to Tax Court Rule 345, which now requires that taxpayer information be masked in documents filed with the Court.
 However, release of information during discovery in Tax Court proceedings is not addressed in the new rules and has brought a new set of concerns.

 In cases brought before the Tax Court, whistleblowers who challenge IRS decisions on their award claims continue to raise questions about the separate decisions made regarding the taxpayer's liability, and seek information through pre-trial discovery on those decisions.
-While the Tax Court has ruled in a few cases that its jurisdiction to consider whistleblower award claim appeals does not include the authority to order IRS action with respect to taxpayer liability. the scope of permitted discovery is still an open question.
-The ability of the IRS to successfully resist overbroad or otherwise improper whistleblower discovery requests related to taxpayer liability issues is unclear and an area of concern.
+While the Tax Court has ruled in a few cases that its jurisdiction to consider whistleblower award claim appeals does not include the authority to order IRS action with respect to taxpayer liability, the scope of permitted discovery is still an open question.
+The ability of the IRS to successfully resist expansive or otherwise improper whistleblower discovery requests related to taxpayer liability issues is unclear and an area of concern.
 There appears to be no effective sanction, and no effective restraint, when a whistleblower obtains confidential taxpayer information in discovery and chooses to release that information to the public.
-8 It is fundamentally unfair to the taxpayer, whose issues with the IRS have been fully resolved, to have confidential information revealed in a case where the taxpayer is not a party and has no interest-other than in the protection of its private taxpayer information.
-The President's Budget for FY 2014 included a legislative proposal to address this issue.
+It is fundamentally unfair to the taxpayer, whose issues with the IRS have been fully resolved, to have confidential information revealed in a situation where the taxpayer is not a party and has no interest-other than in the protection of its private taxpayer information.
+Since FY 2014, the President's Budget submission has included a legislative proposal to address this issue, by providing a sanction for disclosure of taxpayer information obtained from the IRS as part of the award claim process.

 2. The law does not provide for whistleblower protection.
 Unlike other laws that encourage whistleblowers to report information to the government, section 7623 does not prohibit retaliation against the whistleblower.
 When the whistleblower is an employee of the taxpayer, retaliation can take the form of a job-related action.
 In other cases, whistleblowers may face threats of physical harm or damage to economic interests.
-In such cases, whistleblowers reporting information under section 7623 may have recourse under state law, but federal law does not appear to provide a remedy.
-The President's Budget for FY 2014 included a legislative proposal to address this issue.
+In such cases, whistleblowers reporting information under section 7623 may have recourse under state law, but Federal law does not appear to provide a remedy.
+Since FY 2014, the President's Budget submission has included a legislative proposal to provide whistleblowers with protection from retaliation.